 You husbands in the same way, live with your wives in an understanding way, as with someone weaker, since she is a woman; and show her honor as a fellow heir of the grace of life, so that your prayers will not be hindered.1 Peter 3:7(NASB)

-When Peter penned his instructions about the corresponding conduct of husbands towards their wives, that the beautiful order that God instituted, when He created man in His own image, becomes clear - "You husbands," he wrote, "in the same way, live with your wives in an understanding way, as with someone weaker, since she is a woman.
-Show her honour as a fellow heir of the grace of life, so that your prayers will not be hindered".
+When Peter penned his instructions about the corresponding conduct of husbands towards their wives, the beautiful order that God instituted when He created man in His own image, becomes clear, "You husbands," he wrote, "in the same way, live with your wives in an understanding way, as with someone weaker, since she is a woman.
+Show her honour as a fellow heir of the grace of life, so that your prayers will not be hindered."

-Peter's explanation that women are the weaker sex and should be shown special consideration by their physically stronger spouse.
-However, in the current climate, where woman unwisely demand full (or greater) equality with men, Peter's premise would be challenged and rejected.
+Peter explains that women are the weaker sex and should be shown special consideration by their physically stronger spouse.
+However, in the current climate where woman unwisely demand full (or greater) equality with men, Peter's premise would be challenged and rejected.
 But this demonstrates that the foolishness of our ungodly society has refused to honour God's declared order and denies the One who created them.
 They have gone their own evil way and muddied the God-given differences between men and women - between a husband and his wife.

 Heavenly Father, thank you for the wise instructions Peter gives on the role of husbands and wives in his extended passage on godly conduct within Christian marriages.
-We hold up Christian couples throughout the world and pray that both husbands and their wives would seek to honour one another in their complimentary roles.
-May wives be ready and willing to submit to their husbands just as Christ submitted his life to His heavenly Father and we pray that husbands would fulfil their God-given order as the head of the family and show love and understanding to their wife and demonstrate to a fallen world the beauty of God's order.
-This we ask in Jesus' name, AMEN.
+I hold up Christian couples throughout the world and pray that both husbands and their wives would seek to honour one another in their complimentary roles.
+May wives be ready and willing to submit to their husbands just as Christ submitted his life to His heavenly Father, and I pray that husbands would fulfil their God-given order as the head of the family, show love and understanding to their wife, and demonstrate to a fallen world the beauty of God's order.
+This I ask in Jesus' name, AMEN.